-But the real issue here seems to be overspending given the numerous homes he lost to foreclosures
+But the real issue here seems to be overspending given the numerous homes he lost to foreclosures, and his elaborate home decorating taste.

-"Constant shopping, bad spending habits is a sign that one is out of balance," says Debbie Mandel
+"Constant shopping, bad spending habits is a sign that one is out of balance," says Debbie Mandel, author of Addicted to Stress.

 Mandel, a fitness and stress-management expert based in Lawrence, N.Y., advises that when Cage, or anyone, finds himself revolving in a shop-til-you-drop cycle as a stress-reliever, it's time to fill your life with other activities.
 Here are her tips for moving on: